Melbourne Art & Culture Critic

 The discussion about the Bill Henson exhibition will, unfortunately, be same.
 The claims of morality and protecting people underlying censorship are hypocritical considering Australia’s record of genocide, war crimes and brutalisation of refugees (including children) in Australian concentration camps.
 It is not surprising that nudity in art is being regularly censored in Australia as it helps maintaining the failed illusion of decency.

 The parrots of Australian politics came out to show their hypocrisy, ignorance and philistine attitudes.
 Leading the charge was the ever-righteous Prime Minister Kevin Rudd on Bill Henson’s photographs – “I find them absolutely revolting.”
 NSW Premier Morris Iemma said he found the exhibition “offensive and disgusting”.
 NSW Opposition Leader Barry O’Farrell followed the trend condemned the exhibition.
-If this is Rudd’s real opinion of Henson’s photographs what level of revolting, beyond the absolute, does he have for his US allies torture program or the abuse of children by Catholic priests, Or are those things less revolting to Rudd?
+If this is Rudd’s real opinion of Henson’s photographs what level of revolting, beyond the absolute, does he have for his US allies torture program or the abuse of children by Catholic priests?
+Or are those things less revolting to Rudd?
 He certainly acts that way.

 And so the real reason for the police raid is to help these slimy politicians make themselves appear like moral leaders.
 It is difficult to make an Australian politicians with no regards for human rights appear moral but beating up an artist over nudes is probably the best way to do it.